Skip to content

 # evaluate expression within namespace

-safe_eval = asteval.Interpreter(user_symbols=namespace, use_numpy=True)
+safe_eval = asteval.Interpreter(user_symbols=data_namespace, use_numpy=True)

 result = safe_eval(expression, raise_errors=raise_errors)